Set Up Your KVM Virtual Machine for a Cloud Server Cluster

 Confirm that the needed ports are open for communications, as described in Step 2.

 Make a note of the private IP address you assign to the worker node.
-It is needed for later installation steps.
+You need it for later installation steps.

 Verify the worker node is ready for installation.
 Fix any errors indicated before installing the NetQ software.